50 Questions to Ask at Parent Teacher Conferences

-- Is my child at a point that you would suggest additional help such as a tutor or enrichment at home?
+- Is my child at a point where you would suggest additional help such as a tutor or enrichment at home?
 Can you suggest any resources?

 - What can I do to support literacy when my student is at home?

-- My student is terrible at spelling.
+- My student struggles with spelling.
 How do I help them without humiliating them (especially if they are older)?

-- What are some books you think my student would enjoy if she hates to read?
+- What are some books you think my student would enjoy if she doesn’t like to read?

 If Behavior is a Concern

-Genius Tip: It might be good to take notes and hold off on responding/defending your child immediately, so that it doesn’t get tense in the few minutes you have together.
+It might be good to take notes and hold off on responding/defending your child immediately so that it doesn’t get tense in the few minutes you have together.
 A follow-up conference might be beneficial.

 - What have you observed, both negative and positive, in regards to my child’s response to classroom behavior expectations?
 Are they polite and respectful to teachers and students?